 Organised in different Thematic Committees, the Forum rallied between April and November 1993 in Kempton Park and had the task of drafting the interim constitution.
 Many lesbian and gay activists were directly involved in the anti-apartheid struggle and had worked together with high-profile leadership figures inside the ANC.
-In 1993, gay lawyers established the Equality Foundation and prepared a submission to the Technical Committee on Fundamental Rights.
+In 1993, gay lawyers established the Equality Foundation1 and prepared a submission to the Technical Committee on Fundamental Rights.
 In this submission, the group demanded that the Committee include the concept 'sexual orientation' in the interim constitution.
 On the occasion, there was an intense debate on how to write down the equality clause.
 Some defended a more generalist approach, in which the equality clause would only mention that 'everyone is equal before law' (South African Law Commission 1991; South Africa Government 1993).
 Others, including ANC delegates, defended an equality clause in which social conditions such as race, gender, age and sexual orientation would be enumerated, as a way to remove any possible doubt about their legal protection under the new constitutional text (African National Congress 1993).
 For the Equality Foundation, an equality clause expressly defining the social characteristics protected by law was especially important to protect the rights of sexual minorities.
-A constitution which explicitly included sexual orientation would avoid any uncertainty concerning the applicability of the equality principle for lesbian and gay people.
+A constitution which explicitly included 'sexual orientation' would avoid any uncertainty concerning the applicability of the equality principle for lesbian and gay people.

-In an addendum to the First Submission sent on June 1993 to the Committee, the Equality Foundation based its claim to include sexual orientation in the interim constitution on a consensus among the main political groups that gay rights had to be protected in the new political order.
-The ANC, the Inkhata Freedom Party (IFP) and the Democratic Party (DP) had included the term
+In an addendum to the First Submission sent on June 1993 to the Committee, the Equality Foundation based its claim to include 'sexual orientation' in the interim constitution on a consensus among the main political groups that gay rights had to be protected in the new political order.
+The ANC, the Inkhata Freedom Party (IFP) and the Democratic Party (DP) had included the concept 'sexual orientation' in their own proposals for the new Bill of Rights.
+According to the submission, there was an increasing understanding in courts and public opinion that 'sexual orientation is simply one of the varied experiences of the human condition, is not pathological and is immutable' (Equality Foundation 1993a, p.
+1).

-2 The Equality Foundation was established using funds raised previously by NLRF to facilitate submission to the President's Council review of existing laws on homosexuality.
-As the review never took place, the funds were transferred to the Equality Foundation to lobby for the inclusion of sexual orientation in the equality clause (Hoad, Martin and Reid 2005).
+1 The Equality Foundation was established using funds raised previously by NLRF to facilitate submission to the President's Council review of existing laws on homosexuality.
+As the review never took place, the funds were transferred to the Equality Foundation to lobby for the inclusion of sexual orientation in the equality clause (Hoad et al. 2005).